Authorised Distributor · SG

 Transport monitoring

-For sensitive shipments, standalone Rotronic data loggers can travel with the product, recording humidity and temperature conditions in transit for later download — a useful record when a shipment's condition is questioned on arrival, or when a customer or regulator asks for evidence of proper handling.
-This is particularly relevant for export and import shipments moving through Singapore, Batam and Bintan, where transit involves multiple handling points, each a potential opportunity for a cold-chain or humidity breach that only a continuous logger — not periodic checks at origin and destination alone — will actually catch.
+For sensitive shipments, standalone Rotronic data loggers can travel with the product, recording humidity and temperature conditions in transit for later download, a useful record when a shipment's condition is questioned on arrival, or when a customer or regulator asks for evidence of proper handling.
+This is particularly relevant for export and import shipments moving through Singapore, Batam and Bintan, where transit involves multiple handling points, each a potential opportunity for a breach that only a continuous logger, not periodic checks at origin and destination alone, will actually catch.

 Production and packing areas

-Some food production processes (bakery, confectionery, dried goods, powders) are sensitive to ambient humidity affecting texture, shelf life or process consistency, making area monitoring a practical quality-control measure.
-Packaging areas handling moisture-sensitive products (certain snack foods, dried ingredients, nutraceutical powders) are a common but sometimes overlooked location for fixed monitoring, since product exposed briefly during packing can pick up moisture even if the finished, sealed product is otherwise well protected.
+Some food production processes, bakery, confectionery, dried goods, powders, are sensitive to ambient humidity affecting texture, shelf life or process consistency, making area monitoring a practical quality-control measure.
+Packaging areas handling moisture-sensitive products are a common but sometimes overlooked location for fixed monitoring, since product exposed briefly during packing can pick up moisture even if the finished, sealed product is otherwise well protected.

 What compliance-driven buyers should look for

-• Documented accuracy — an instrument with a clear, defensible accuracy specification appropriate to the application.
+• Documented accuracy.
+A clear, defensible accuracy specification appropriate to the application.

-• Calibration traceability — certificates traceable to a recognised standard, on a schedule that matches your quality system's requirements.
+• Calibration traceability.
+Certificates traceable to a recognised standard, on a schedule matching your quality system's requirements.

-• Alarming — for critical storage, the ability to alert staff promptly when conditions drift out of range, rather than only discovering an excursion after the fact.
+• Alarming.
+For critical storage, alerting staff promptly when conditions drift out of range, rather than only discovering an excursion after the fact.

-• Redundancy for critical zones — for the most critical storage areas, some operators run a secondary sensor or logger as a cross-check, so a single instrument failure does not create a data gap in the compliance record.
+• Redundancy for critical zones.
+Some operators run a secondary sensor or logger as a cross-check, so a single instrument failure does not create a data gap.

-• Sensor placement and mapping — evidence that fixed sensor locations represent actual worst-case conditions in the space, not just a convenient mounting point.
+• Sensor placement and mapping.
+Evidence that fixed sensor locations represent actual worst-case conditions, not just a convenient mounting point.

 Common humidity-related product risks worth understanding

-Different product categories fail for different humidity-related reasons, and understanding the specific failure mode for your products helps set a more defensible monitoring specification than applying a generic RH range across the board.
-Hygroscopic pharmaceutical actives and excipients absorb moisture from the air, which can affect tablet hardness, dissolution behaviour, or chemical stability — this is why many solid-dosage storage areas specify tight RH ceilings even when temperature control alone would otherwise be sufficient.
-Effervescent and moisture-reactive formulations are especially sensitive, sometimes reacting within minutes of exposure to elevated humidity, which is part of why some manufacturing suites for these products run humidity control tighter than general GMP storage requires.
-In food, dried and powdered products are prone to caking and clumping when they pick up ambient moisture, changing both texture and shelf-life expectations, while other food categories are more concerned with moisture loss and resulting textural or weight changes.
-Packaging materials themselves — particularly paperboard, certain films, and some laminates — can also be humidity-sensitive, affecting seal integrity or print quality if stored outside specification before use.
+Different product categories fail for different humidity-related reasons, and understanding the specific failure mode helps set a more defensible monitoring specification than a generic RH range.
+Hygroscopic pharmaceutical actives and excipients absorb moisture from the air, affecting tablet hardness, dissolution behaviour or chemical stability, which is why many solid-dosage storage areas specify tight RH ceilings.
+Effervescent and moisture-reactive formulations are especially sensitive, sometimes reacting within minutes of exposure.
+In food, dried and powdered products are prone to caking when they pick up ambient moisture, while other categories are more concerned with moisture loss and textural change.
+Packaging materials, particularly paperboard, certain films and laminates, can also be humidity-sensitive, affecting seal integrity or print quality if stored outside specification.

 Building a monitoring programme, not just buying an instrument

 A common mistake in regulated environments is treating humidity monitoring as a one-time equipment purchase rather than an ongoing programme.
-A defensible monitoring setup includes not just the right sensors, but a documented rationale for where they are placed, a calibration schedule tied to actual risk and usage, a clear escalation procedure when an alarm triggers, and periodic review of historical data to catch slow drifts in either the product environment or the sensors themselves.
-Facilities that treat monitoring this way tend to catch problems — whether an HVAC fault, a door seal failure, or a sensor starting to drift — well before they become a batch-quality or audit issue, rather than discovering them retrospectively when a result is already in question.
+A defensible setup includes a documented rationale for sensor placement, a calibration schedule tied to actual risk and usage, a clear escalation procedure when an alarm triggers, and periodic review of historical data to catch slow drifts.
+Facilities that treat monitoring this way tend to catch problems, an HVAC fault, a door seal failure, a sensor starting to drift, well before they become a batch-quality or audit issue.
+Humidity monitoring also rarely sits in isolation; it is usually one input into a broader environmental system that also covers temperature and, sometimes, particulate counts, and it is worth confirming the calibration schedule aligns with other instruments in the same validated system so audits are not complicated by inconsistent documentation.

-Not every Rotronic instrument is equally suited to pharma and food cold-chain use, and a few selection points come up repeatedly with these buyers specifically.
-Sensors installed in refrigerated or frozen zones need housings and electronics genuinely rated for that temperature range, since a sensor only rated for ambient conditions can fail prematurely or give unreliable readings once repeatedly cycled through cold storage temperatures.
-For validated environments, instruments with strong audit-trail and data-export capabilities reduce the manual work of pulling together evidence for a regulatory submission or internal audit, compared to instruments that only offer a basic display with no structured data output.
-Where a facility is validating a monitoring system for the first time, it is also worth confirming early whether the intended Rotronic model has the documentation package (technical specifications, calibration certificates, software validation documentation where relevant) that your quality team will need to support IQ/OQ activities, rather than discovering a documentation gap partway through validation.
+Not every Rotronic instrument is equally suited to pharma and food cold-chain use.
+Sensors installed in refrigerated or frozen zones need housings and electronics genuinely rated for that temperature range, since a sensor only rated for ambient conditions can fail prematurely once repeatedly cycled through cold storage.
+For validated environments, instruments with strong audit-trail and data-export capabilities reduce the manual work of pulling together evidence for a regulatory submission.
+Where a facility is validating a monitoring system for the first time, it is worth confirming early whether the intended model has the documentation package, technical specifications, calibration certificates, validation documentation, that the quality team will need for IQ/OQ activities.

-Practical steps for a facility starting or upgrading humidity monitoring
+Practical steps for starting or upgrading humidity monitoring

-For a facility putting a humidity monitoring programme in place for the first time, or upgrading an ageing one, a practical sequence helps avoid the most common mistakes.
 Start by mapping the space and identifying where humidity is likely to be worst-case, rather than assuming a single central sensor represents the whole area.
 Define the actual tolerance band the product or process needs, in writing, before selecting an accuracy class.
-Confirm how the data needs to be used — real-time alarming into a BMS, periodic logged review, or both — since this determines whether fixed transmitters, loggers, or a combination is the right fit.
-Plan the calibration cadence and local support path before committing to a model, so recalibration does not become an unplanned scramble when the first certificate expires.
-And build in a review step, even informally, where historical data is periodically checked for slow trends that might indicate a developing HVAC issue or a sensor beginning to drift — catching these early is almost always cheaper than dealing with the consequences of an undetected excursion.
+Confirm how the data needs to be used, real-time alarming, periodic logged review, or both, since this determines whether fixed transmitters, loggers, or a combination is the right fit.
+Plan the calibration cadence and local support path before committing to a model.
+And build in a review step where historical data is periodically checked for slow trends that might indicate a developing HVAC issue or a sensor beginning to drift.

 Sourcing for a regulated environment

-In pharma and food operations, the instrument itself is only part of the picture — the paperwork behind it (genuine product, correct documentation, a supported calibration path) matters just as much for passing audits.
+In pharma and food operations, the instrument itself is only part of the picture.
+The paperwork behind it, genuine product, correct documentation, a supported calibration path, matters just as much for passing audits.
 Measurands is an authorised distributor of Rotronic humidity instrumentation in Singapore, Batam and Bintan, and our sister calibration lab supports the ongoing calibration these environments require.
-We work with pharmaceutical, food and cold-chain operators to specify not just individual sensors but, where needed, the wider monitoring setup around them — sensor placement, calibration cadence and documentation — so the system as a whole holds up under scrutiny, not just the individual instrument.
+We work with pharmaceutical, food and cold-chain operators to specify not just individual sensors but, where needed, the wider monitoring setup around them, so the system as a whole holds up under scrutiny.

 Frequently asked questions